deepjavalibrary/djl/.github/PULL_REQUEST_TEMPLATE.md

 ## Description ##
-(Brief description on what this PR is about)
+(Brief description of what this PR is about)

 ## Checklist ##
 ### Essentials ###